kotobuki/IO-Framework-for-xR/README.md

 1. Install EspTouch for [iOS](https://apps.apple.com/app/espressif-esptouch/id1071176700) or [Android](https://github.com/EspressifApp/EsptouchForAndroid/releases/tag/v2.0.0/esptouch-v2.0.0.apk) (choose the `esptouch-v2.0.0.apk`) to your smartphone
 2. Connect your smartphone to the Wi-Fi router
-3. Open your EspTouch app
+3. Open your EspTouch app and tap on the EspTouch item (not EspTouch V2)
 4. Input the router’s password on the EspTouch app
-5. Power on (or reboot) your M5Stack and press the A button within three seconds
+5. Power on (or reboot) your M5Stack and press the `A` button within three seconds[^MAC]
 6. Tap the `Confirm` button on the EspTouch app and wait for a while
 7. You will see an IP address on the screen of the M5Stack

+[^MAC]: If you need to submit the MAC address to the administrator to connect to the network, please take a picture of the string on the startup screen below the version number and read it.

 ### Test